 From the east, trains travel from Tokushima (about 1h 20mins. / 3,200¥) to Kōchi via Awa-Ikeda, where you’ll have to change trains.
 From Matsuyama in the west, it’s easiest to travel to Kōchi by the JR Shikoku bus (about 2.5 hours).

-How to get around in Kōchi
+How to Get Around in Kōchi

 The convenient My-Yu Sightseeing Buses, which start at the train station serve the most popular tourist attractions in the city, including the Godaisan Area and the Katsura-hama beach.